:: Last updated 6/28/2014 ::

 When's the next big Haunted Mansion Event?
 When do I register?

-Disneyland has several 40th anniversary-themed events planned for summer, 2009.
+Disneyland had several 40th anniversary-themed events planned for summer, 2009.

-We recommend that you keep a close eye on the Disney Gallery site (I'm not sure what to call it now that the Disney Gallery has closed) and the Disney parks special merchandising events pages to see what's coming down the pipe.
+We recommend that you keep a close eye on the Disney Parks Blog, the Disney Gallery site (I'm not sure what to call it now that the Disney Gallery has closed), and the Disney parks special merchandising events pages to see what's coming down the pipe.
 The latter listing is geared primarily to pin-trading, but it should include every event of interest, as virtually all events are merch-heavy, and merch means lots of pins (not to mention funky-expensive tschotsky-thingies that probably break really easily, tee hee).

 If you have already attended a special event, or have put yourself on the Disney Gallery/Disneyana shop mailing list, you'll probably get an invitation in the mail.
 Be advised, though, that these announcements sometimes arrive too late to reserve space.
 Additionally, the Disneyland and WDW mailing lists rarely overlap.
 So, if you're only on the Disneyland list, you probably won't get info about WDW events.